Breword/tmux/Modifier-Keys.md

 The sequence the terminal sends to tmux and the sequence tmux sends to the application inside don't have to be the same - it is tmux's job to translate.
-But if either tmux and the terminal or tmux and the application do not agree, the key will not be recognized.
+But if either tmux and the terminal or tmux and the application do not agree, the key will not be recognised.

 ### Seeing what is sent for a key